 I’ve written about no fault divorce before.
 No-fault laws are the result of trying to change the way divorces played out in court.
 In Florida no fault laws have reduced the number of feuding couples who felt the need to resort to distorted facts, lies, and to focus the trial on who did what to whom.

 Florida abolished fault as grounds for filing a divorce.
-Gone are the days when you had to prove adultery, desertion or unreasonable behavior as in England.
+Gone are the days when you had to prove bad ratings, low Q-Score, adultery, or desertion.

 The only ground you need to file for divorce in Florida is to prove your marriage is “irretrievably broken.”
 Additionally, the mental incapacity of one of the parties, where the party was adjudged incapacitated for the prior three year, is another avenue.

 The big requirement for divorce: in order to obtain a dissolution of marriage judgment, one of the parties to the marriage must reside 6 months in the state before the filing of the petition.

 Believe it or not, the residency requirement can be a major impediment to divorcing for many people.
 Almost all states require you to be a resident before you can file for divorce.
 However, the amount of time you have to reside there can vary from state to state.

 The Season 13 couple initially broke up several weeks after their decision day on the Lifetime series, but later got back together by the time the reunion filmed.
 They were making plans to move back in with each other before ultimately deciding to divorce a few weeks back.

 “After much thought, we have decided that we are better off going our separate ways.
 The MAFS journey taught us a lot about ourselves and what we both need in a partner.
 We are grateful to all those who stood by us throughout the last 8 plus months.”

 On Married at First Sight, after being paired by the show’s renowned relationship experts, they head out on a honeymoon, move in together, and finally, make a decision between happily ever after and divorce.